 •Are you willing to help people obtain proper identification so they can vote, and/or drive people to the polls?
 Join VoteRiders, which is a non-profit organization that provides free voter ID assistance.
 Volunteers also sign up to provide transportation to the polls on election day.

 •Are you willing to become a poll worker?
 Other than voting - Becoming a Poll Worker (or Poll Watcher) is one of the best ways to help the Democracy thrive and ensure fair elections throughout your State.
 In order to be a poll worker you must apply, receive training and meet certain qualifications.
 Palm Beach County poll workers are paid up to $400.
-Go here for more information to become a poll worker in Palm Beach County.
+Go here for more information.
+The link is for poll workers in Palm Beach County.
 For other counties, contact your local Supervisor of Elections.

 •Are you aware of election dates in your county?
-Check out the State of Florida Supervisor of Elections website
+Check out the Florida Supervisor of Elections voter information page

 --Check out our Voting FAQ page.
 Thank you, Jerry Kornbluth, for compiling this information!